vcri

 • An undergraduate laboratory with well illuminated work table, LCD projector, projection TV and museum with good collection of specimens

-• A molecular parasitology laboratory with modern equipment and experimental animal house were established under the DBT – BBSRC funded scheme
+• A molecular parasitology laboratory with modern equipments and experimental animal house were established under the DBT – BBSRC funded scheme

-• This department has department library a total collection of 100 books
+• This department has a library with a total collection of 100 text books on Veterinary Parasitology

 Equipment Available